GridPane is not a traditional WordPress hosting provider perse. It is a WordPress control panel for hosting

 While GridPane had a free starter plan, it seems it’s abandoned for serious use: it’s now only possible to combine the free starter plan with Amazon Lightsail and most advanced options and support are not available.

 I found the price jump from Pro to Developer is a little steep (although Developer delivers much more value).
 The Pro pricing plan is also more expensive than a couple of other control panels out there.
-It has become especially steep since the Pro plan seems to be abandoned, and the first available plan is Developer (at $200 a month)

-GridPane is really interesting though if you manage multiple servers because of their fixed monthly fees.
+GridPane is really interesting though if you manage many servers because of their fixed monthly fees.
 This fee is independent of the number of servers or WordPress installations you have.
 Most other control panels, such as Serverpilot, charge a surplus for each of the servers and applications added.

 GridPane offers the following plans.
 The prices indicated are monthly prices.